 - 5% for individual and HUF, not liable to Tax audit but rent paid exceeds Rs.
 50,000 p.m.

 In the above example Rs.4500 will be deducted by Mr. A from the total sum payable.

-Note: TDS is always deduct on basic part excluding the service tax part.
+- TDS is always deducted on basic part excluding the GST tax part.

 The deductor (person deduction TDS) will issue TDS certificate to the Deductee in Form No. 16A.

 Read here the full details on Form 16A.